tommysullivan/ts-injector/lib/test-portal/readme.md

 ## Bugs

+    - upon change of manual step status, view jumps around upon re-render if not close to top of page.
+    - json and UI to look at a particular resource have different URLs
     - Hard to reflect "empty" test / features / scenario
-    - Extra status getting added by rendering select box prior to data arriving with console.log error
-    - /test-results/latest can change in the underlying systtem and be out of sync with browser json or overwrite
-    - json and UI to look at a particular resource have different URLs
+    - TypeError: Cannot read property 'displayValue' of undefined - goes away with ng-if, but too slow so accepted bug

 ## CI/CD